Claud Hamilton of the Fort of Toome: First marriage

-Claud Hamilton married Mary Hamilton, the only child of Sir Robert Hamilton (died 1657), knight, of Elieston in County Tyrone.
+Claud Hamilton married Mary Hamilton, the only child of Sir Robert Hamilton (died 1657), a knight, of Elieston in County Tyrone.
 His wife's father was an undertaker in the Plantation of Ulster and settled at Badoney, Barony Strabane, County Tyrone, which he renamed Ellieston.
 As there is a house called Ellieston near Edinburgh that once belonged to some Hamiltons, it might be that Mary's father had come from there.
-In this case he would have been a Catholic.
+In this case, he would have been a Catholic.
 Claud Hamilton had no children with his first wife, but he inherited the Elieston manor (County Tyrone).

 Second marriage

 He married secondly Anne Colley, daughter of Henry Colley (died 1601) of Carbury Castle, County Kildare.

-Claud and Anne had four children, his son Robert who died young and three daughters whose names are not known.
+Claud and Anne had four children; his son Robert who died young and three daughters whose names are not known.

 Constable of the Fort of Toome

-On 6 October 1618 Hamilton was appointed constable of the Fort of Toome (also called the Castle of Toome).
+On 6 October 1618, Hamilton was appointed constable of the Fort of Toome (also called the Castle of Toome).

 Death

 His death is described differently by two authors.
 According to James Balfour Paul, Hamilton died on 5 June 1640 at Roscrea, County Tipperary and was buried in the monastery.
-However, according to Bernard Burke he died in 1629.
+However, according to Bernard Burke, he died in 1629.

 Possible misidentifications

-Claud Hamilton, the constable of the Fort of Toome (died 1629) is sometimes confused with Claud Hamilton of Shawfield (died 1614), and also with Sir Claud Hamilton (died 1618), who had a son Francis who became a baronet.
+Claud Hamilton, the constable of the Fort of Toome (died 1629) is sometimes confused with Claud Hamilton of Shawfield (died 1614), and also with Sir Claud Hamilton (died 1618), who had a son, Francis, who became a baronet.

 Sir Claud Hamilton, the constable of the Fort of Toome, was the eldest son and heir of Claud Hamilton of Cochno (also called Cochnough or Cochonogh) in Dunbartonshire, Scotland.
 His younger brother was Archibald Hamilton, Anglican Archbishop of Cashel.
 Sir Claud was made Constable of the Fort of Toome in 1618.
 He married the daughter of Sir Robert Hamilton of Elieston, County Tyrone. and had a son Sir William of Elieston from whom descend the Hamiltons of Beltrim Castle at Gortin.